Stacey Wood, founder

 Fast forward to the last 20 years, majority of fashion brands seem to have conveniently passed on the significance of premium material and provenance altogether, while the connection and the human element between the clothes and their wearer has been lost.

-Since our launch in 2016, we have been acutely aware of the fact that slow fashion, sustainable materials and a tailoring approach to every K&T product is, financially speaking, worth a little.
+Since our launch in 2016, we have been acutely aware of the fact that slow fashion, sustainable materials and a tailoring approach to every K&T product is, financially speaking, worth a little, but absolutely necessary to our brand.
 We consciously diverted from the successful recipe of “safe” shapes and the use of widely available material (like polyester and second grade cotton) and instead focused on becoming commercially sustainable, by making the timeless story of family bond, part of yours and of the clothes you wear.
 A story that begins with my Grandmother; Joan Marion King, and Father; Graham Aubrey Tuckfield.

 JOAN MARION KING